Raspberry-Filled Poppy Seed Muffins

 - 1/4 cup lemon juice

 - In a large bowl, combine the flour, sugar, baking powder, salt and baking soda.
 In another bowl, whisk the eggs, oil and buttermilk.
 Stir into dry ingredients just until moistened.
-Fold in the pecans, lemon peel and poppy seeds.
+Fold in the pecans, lemon zest and poppy seeds.

 - Fill greased or paper-lined muffin cups with a rounded tablespoonful of batter.
 Drop 1/2 teaspoon of preserves in the center of each; top with remaining batter.

 - Bake at 350° for 15-20 minutes or until a toothpick inserted in the center comes out clean.

 - Combine glaze ingredients.
 Poke holes in warm muffins; drizzle with glaze.
 Cool for 5 minutes before removing from pans to wire racks.
 Serve warm.